 The Company is intensively pursuing aluminum structure parts in high pressure die casting ("HPDC") for body-in-white applications.
-The potential exists to develop single piece structural components as opposed to the conventional multi piece steel assemblies used in the market today.
+The potential exists to develop single piece structural components as opposed to the conventional multipiece steel assemblies used in the market today.

 The trend towards electro-mobility is also reinforcing the need for lightweight design, as the very high weight of batteries and electric motors needs to be compensated for.
-Furthermore, electric motor housings and battery and electrical/electronics boxes offer new opportunities for castings and aluminum components, as they are sometimes very complex with internal cooling ducts which require specialist casting and core production know how.
-These trends are opening up prospects for Martinrea to capture additional market potential with trendsetting ideas.
+Furthermore, electric motor housings and battery and electrical/electronics boxes offer new opportunities for castings and aluminum components, as there are some with very complex internal cooling lines which require specialist casting and core production know how.
+These trends are opening prospects for Martinrea to capture additional market potential with trendsetting ideas.